hypermodeinc/modusGraph/README.md

 database server and is perfect for development, testing, or embedded applications.
 The directory must exist before connecting.

 File-based databases do not support concurrent access from separate processes.
+Further, there can only be one file-based client per process.

 ```go
 // Connect to a local file-based database